liip/LiipImagineBundle/README.md

  - `data_loader` - name of a custom data loader

     default: filesystem (which means the standard filesystem loader is used)

+ - `controller_action` - name of the controller action to use in the route loader

+    default: liip_imagine.controller:filterAction

  - `driver` - one of the three drivers: `gd`, `imagick`, `gmagick`